 Our thoughts are the seeds we are planting in our garden.
 Therefore, you can’t just plant random seeds and then expect to get a specific harvest.
 You’ll need to sow the seeds to grow the plants you want.

-If you plant seeds for flowers in soil that isn’t fertile and never water, then you may not get any flowers at all.
+If you plant seeds for flowers in soil that aren’t fertile and never water, then you may not get any flowers at all.
 So, if you want to grow beautiful flowers, you need to plan, prepare the ground, and take care of it.

 Another critical point is the ground.
 You can’t plant good seeds in poor soil and expect them to grow.
 The subconscious is where our intention lives.
 You will need the right tools to get out the rocks and weeds contaminating the soil of your mind.